Chapter 14: Firecracker's Device Model

 }

-TokenBucket::new() returns None — rate limiting disabled — when size == 0 or complete_refill_time_ms == 0.
+TokenBucket::new() returns None when size or complete_refill_time_ms is zero, or when converting the refill interval to nanoseconds would overflow.
 An enabled bucket starts full (budget == size).
 Refill is computed on demand rather than on a tick:

 refill_amount = (time_delta_ns * processed_capacity) / processed_refill_time